 100% British Hardwood Logs

-All of the firewood we source is not only 100% British, but it’s also 100% hardwood too.
+Not only is all the firewood we source 100% British, but it’s also 100% hardwood too.
 Each and every one of our firewood bags will contain a mix of British hardwoods to ensure that we do not contribute to an unsustainable demand for one type of hardwood.

 So, what’s in the bag?

-Why is it important to choose British firewood?
+Why is it important to choose British hardwoods?